axibase/atsd/rule-engine/README.md

 ### Correlation Thresholds

-In cases where the analyzed metric is dependent on another measure, use the [database functions](functions-series.md) to identify abnormal behavior in one of the metrics.
+In cases where the analyzed metric is related to another metric, use the [database functions](functions-series.md) to identify abnormal behavior in both metrics.

 The primary metric is expected to be below `50` as long as the second metric remains below `100`.
 Otherwise, an alert is raised.